 Germany in the middle

-If Germany does not shine as much as one might think in terms of the environment, it is not last in the European class.
-The latest Commission report shows that, by the end of 2003, Germany had still not transposed 20 directives, which puts it at the level of the Netherlands and Belgium, France reaching the end classification with 38 cases of non-transposition.
-The price of excellence goes to Denmark with only 7 cases of directives not transposed.
+If Germany does not shine as much as one might think in terms of the environment, it is not bottom of the European class.
+The latest Commission report shows that at the end of 2003, Germany had still not transposed 20 directives, which puts it at the level of the Netherlands and Belgium, with France at the end of the line. classification with 38 cases of non-transposition.
+The award for excellence goes to Denmark with only 7 cases of non-transposed directives.

 In its environmental ranking of the OECD countries (31 in all), the socio-environmental rating agency Oekom research also places Germany in the average.
 The low variety of species and the small area of protected natural areas are, according to the agency, the environmental Achilles heel of the country.
 However, this situation is offset by the "exemplary" management of resources, resulting in low energy consumption, low waste, and consequently a high recycling rate, as well as a low rate of gas emissions. - figures that are measured according to the economic productivity of the country, says Marnie Bammert, of the Munich agency.